nensideliana/dnhh/README.md

 # DNHH
 A python script to get the newest hip-hop songs on https://www.hotnewhiphop.com/songs/ and add them to a Spotify playlist

 First you will need a client id, client secret and your Spotify username.
-Register your app in https://developer.spotify.com/dashboard/applications to get your client id and secret.
+Register your app in https://developer.spotify.com/dashboard/applications to get your id and secret.

 Run the file by typing python script.py [username] [client_id] [client_secret]